T

 landmark

-The longest remaining section of the Berlin Wall, transformed into an open-air gallery with over 100 murals by artists from around the world.
-It's a powerful symbol of freedom and remembrance.
+The longest remaining section of the Berlin Wall, transformed into an open-air art gallery with over 100 murals.
+It's a vibrant testament to freedom and artistic expression.

 2. Midday